LLNL/blt/docs/setup_blt.rst

 Copy BLT into your repository
 -----------------------------

-This code example will clone BLT into your repository then remove the unneeded git files from the clone.
-Finally it will commit and push the changes to your repository.
+This example will clones BLT into your repository then removes the unneeded git files from the clone.
+Finally it commits and pushes the changes to your repository.

 .. code:: bash